kdeldycke/awesome-falsehood/CONTRIBUTING.md

 These articles starts with the hypothesis that developers have a naive, simple view of the subject at hand.
-Then proceed to list a set of candid assumptions that might be held by such programmers.
-Each one is intentionally false, and sometimes illustrated by a counter-example.
+Then proceed to list a set of candid assumptions that might be held by the programmers.
+Each one is intentionally false, and in their best form illustrated by a counter-example.

 A list of falsehood is crafted as a progression that is designed to refine concepts.
 Having read the whole list of falsehood, the reader should possess a global, if not complete, overview of the domain being targeted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.

-In the worst case, these articles might provoke an emotional reaction and cause flipping table. `(╯°□°)╯︵ ┻━┻`
+Sometimes, these kind of articles might provoke an emotional reaction and cause flipping table. `(╯°□°)╯︵ ┻━┻` Because, the world is messy.
+Discovering the complexity of a domain that is simple in appearance will lead to frustrations.
+This is the sign of a great candidate for that list!

-Articles featuring items that are applicable to a product and a product only can't really be considered as generic falsehood articles and should be avoided.
+Articles featuring items that are applicable to one product (or a service) and one only can't be considered as generic enough and should be avoided.

 ### Libraries

-When possible, we provide a list of programming libraries or modules that may solve, or try to, the complexities and idiosyncrasies pointed by the *falsehood* articles above.
+Programming libraries or modules are good candidates too, if they solve or reduce the complexities pointed to by the *falsehood* articles above.

-So we can put back tables in place. `┬─┬ ノ( ゜-゜ノ)`
+That way we can put back tables in place. `┬─┬ ノ( ゜-゜ノ)`

 ### Data Structures